mmont429/github-website/README.md

 # First Website
 This is a website that I created to better understand HTML, CSS, and JavaScript.

+## To start
+Start by opening the index.html page and thats is

 __Features__
  * Pictures
  * Countdown clock